openhwgroup/cv32e40p/scripts/riscv_isa_formal/README.md

 # RISC-V ISA Formal Verification

-RISC-V ISA Formal Verification methodology has been used with Siemens EDA Onespin tool and its RISC-V ISA Processor Verification app.
+RISC-V ISA Formal Verification methodology has been used with Siemens Questa Processor tool and its RISC-V ISA Processor Verification app.

 ## Configurations